The Founders Set an Extremely High Bar for Impeachment

 Even so, I think the answer to the question is no—the Founders did not make it too hard to remove a president.
 They made it possible, but difficult, and that was the right place to land.
 If they had made it easier—by, for example, allowing removal if a simple majority of senators voted for it—impeachment could be used as a tool of the legislature to wield inordinate power over presidents, removing them for regular policy differences squarely within the president’s constitutional authorities.
 To make it any easier to remove a president would be to make it far too easy, introducing great instability to the system as a whole.
 Removing a president is appropriately difficult.

-But the Founding Fathers probably would be quite dismayed to find that their fears of factionalism—the closest analog they had to today’s political parties—seem to have come to fruition in the current impeachment proceedings.
+But the Founding Fathers probably would be quite dismayed to find that their fears of factionalism—the closest analogue they had to today’s political parties—seem to have come to fruition in the current impeachment proceedings.
 In George Washington’s farewell address, he warned against factions: “The common and continual mischiefs of the spirit of party are sufficient to make it the interest and duty of a wise people to discourage and restrain it.”

 The problem is that it is clear that America’s political system has not succeeded in restraining it.
 Senate Majority Leader Mitch McConnell said on December 12 that in “everything” he does during the trial, “I'm coordinating with the White House counsel.
 There will be no difference between the president's position and our position as to how to handle this, to the extent that we can.”
 He openly declared, “I'm not an impartial juror,” and at least one other senator publicly echoed that sentiment.